Wheeler Health Begins Residency Program in Primary Care, Psychiatry

 Wheeler Health has begun its first residency program for nurse practitioners and physician assistants, designed to cultivate clinical leaders in community health.

-The inaugural class of four primary care and psychiatry residents started in September, the result of more than two years of planning and development.
+The inaugural class of primary care and psychiatry residents started in September, the result of more than two years of planning and development.

-Residents Jenna Lundquist and Christian Todzia (primary care), and Danielle Luft and Jenna Rossi (psychiatry) come to Wheeler with a wide range of clinical, educational, and professional experiences and were selected from dozens of applications based on, in part, their demonstrated commitment to community health.
+Resident Christian Todzia (primary care), and Danielle Luft and Jenna Rossi (psychiatry) come to Wheeler with a wide range of clinical, educational, and professional experiences and were selected from dozens of applications based on, in part, their demonstrated commitment to community health.

 Two residency tracks, primary care and psychiatry, provide a high-quality, patient-centered training and mentoring environment within an innovative Federally Qualified Health Center (FQHC) setting and in Wheeler’s programs across the state.
 The residents are all already licensed to provide care, but the residency supports and empowers them through additional training to become competent, patient-centered clinical practitioners who will make a meaningful impact in Connecticut’s communities most at risk and in need of accessible, high-quality health care.
 The program was developed internally by a team of Wheeler leaders from health center administration, human resources, marketing, nursing, primary care, psychiatry, and quality.